jpsca/allspeak/README.rst

 And the files used by Allspeak are compatible with those of Rails, so you can use any third-party service already compatible with them (for example, `Transifex <https://www.transifex.com/>`_).

-Powered by Babel and pytz libraries .
+Powered by Babel and pytz libraries.

 Read the documentation here: http://allspeak.lucuma.co